Employee experience management doesn't work. (Here's why)

 No matter how quickly we thought the workplace was changing, nothing can compare to the seismic shift experienced in 2020.

-There are also several other longstanding key workplace disruptors to consider that have been catalyzed by the impact of the pandemic:
+There are also several other longstanding key workplace disruptors to consider that have been catalysed by the impact of the pandemic:

 The shift to more flexible remote, hybrid ways of working is redefining how we connect and collaborate.
 In turn, this shapes how we support people when working, with a marked shift from synchronous methods (meetings) to asynchronous (online workspaces and threaded discussions).
 The HR function itself is currently too siloed and needs to be more aligned and cross-functional in the way it supports and manages learning, engagement and performance across the business.